flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	- ImageMagick/dcraw.exe
 	- ffmpeg/ffmpeg.exe
 	- ffmpeg/qt-faststart.exe
+* For Exif Data Translation (e.g Lr/Picasa Faces, Star Rating):
+	- exiftool

 Installation
 =============
+- install Synology PhotoStation Uploader, if not already done
+- install exiftool (see credits below), if not already done
 - unzip the downloaded archive
 - copy the subdirectory "PhotoStation_upload.lrplugin" to the machine where Lightroom is installed
 - In Lightroom: